romanchaa997/Audityzer/docs-site/docs/real-wallet-integration.md

 ## Community Examples

-Check out our [community-test-examples](community-test-examples) section for contributed examples of real wallet testing setups from the Web3FuzzForge community, with emphasis on our core supported wallets.
+Check out our [community-test-examples](community-test-examples) section for contributed examples of real wallet testing setups from the Audityzer community, with emphasis on our core supported wallets.